 It is an extremely time-consuming process and each exquisite piece takes approximately 200 hours to produce.
 We have two variations, one much more restrained than the other, and while I like them both my choice for my own bed is the one below, which I love.
 To me, there is something extremely joyous and life affirming in the floral design and colours used and it gives me pleasure every day.

-We buy our ajrak block print bedspreads - sold in the gallery - from the same co-operative.
+Our ajrak block print bedspreads are from the same co-operative.
 The name is most probably derived from the Arabic ‘azarak’ meaning blue, which is the predominant colour used along with touches of red.
 The dyes used are natural indigo and madder, both native to the Indian sub-continent.
 For this reason they should never be washed in biological detergent.